New Work Development

 In 2014, Calgary Opera presented the Canadian première of Kevin Puts’ Pulitzer Prize-winning opera Silent Night.
 This heart-wrenching opera is based on the the true story of WWI troops from all three sides (German, French and Scottish) agreeing to a temporary Christmas Eve truce.

-This season, Calgary Opera presents another Canadian première.
-Die Tote Stadt, conducted by Grammy and JUNO award-winning composer Bramwell Tovey, follows a man's fight for his sanity as he's tormented by desire of a seductress who bears striking resemblance to his ghostly love.
+Calgary Opera recently presented another Canadian première in its 2015-16 season, Die Tote Stadt.
+It was conducted by Grammy and JUNO award-winning composer Bramwell Tovey, follows a man's fight for his sanity as he's tormented by desire of a seductress who bears striking resemblance to his ghostly love.
 This opera was written by Erich Korngold who was lured to Hollywood soon after the success of Die Tote Stadt to conduct the Oscar winning score of Robin Hood.

 With the company setting its sights on presenting its seventh commission over the next four seasons, Calgary Opera is taking a leadership role in commissioning and producing new works.
 No major Canadian opera company has produced as many new commissions in so short a time period.
 The presentation and creation of new repertoire is vital to the future of opera and it is equally important to keep looking for the next Verdi or Puccini of our time.